Parents: don't let graduation dent your insurance; changes to coverage may be needed

 the way the coverage is set up.
 NW

 Insurance Council encourages graduates and parents to call

-their insurance companies or agents to ensure their coverage needs
+their insurance companies or agents to discuss their insurance needs after graduation day.

 Here are a few scenarios that should raise a red flag for graduates

 - A high school or college graduate permanently moves away from

 home.
 This creates a possible coverage problem for personal